Struct regex::bytes::RegexSet

 source

-pub fn is_match(&self, text: &[u8]) -> bool
+pub fn is_match(&self, haystack: &[u8]) -> bool

 This method should be preferred if you only need to test whether any of the regexes in the set should match, but don’t care about which regexes matched.
 This is because the underlying matching engine will quit immediately after seeing the first match instead of continuing to find all matches.

 Note that as with searches using Regex, the expression is unanchored by default.
-That is, if the regex does not start with ^ or \A, or end with $ or \z, then it is permitted to match anywhere in the text.
+That is, if the regex does not start with ^ or \A, or end with $ or \z, then it is permitted to match anywhere in the haystack.

-Tests whether a set matches some text:
+Tests whether a set matches somewhere in a haystack:

-let set = RegexSet::new(&[r"\w+", r"\d+"]).unwrap();
+let set = RegexSet::new([r"\w+", r"\d+"]).unwrap();

 source